alishagogna/nextjs/README.md

 Author: Alisha Gogna

-The project is created to explore the concepts of Next JS and built on version 15.
+The project is created to explore the concepts of Next.js and built on version 15.

 ## Documentation